 Edward Tufte, The Visual Display of Quantitative Information, 2nd ed.
 (Graphics Press, 2001).

 Edward Tufte, Envisioning Information, 4th printing ed.
 (Graphics Press, 1990).

-These are two of my favorite books of all time.
+These are two of my favorite books.
 Tufte makes an eloquent and compelling case for why design matters.
-Both books are fantastically interesting and beautifully illustrated with examples of information design from many historical periods.
+Both books are fantastically interesting, featuring examples of information design from many historical periods.

 William Lidwell, Kritina Holden, and Jill Butler, Universal Principles of Design, 2nd ed.
 (Rockport Publishers, 2010).

 An excellent and accessible introduction to design principles that apply not only to printed documents, but to all objects that we interact with.